battlecode/battlecode-server-2017/specs.md

 ### Ending turn

-Only `yield()` and `suicide()` end the turn of a robot.
+Calling `yield()` and `suicide()` instantly end the turn of a robot.
 Otherwise a turn ends naturally when the bytecode limit is hit.
 Every turn a robot gets 10000 bytecodes to run code.
-At the end of a robot's turn, unused bytecodes will return power back into the team's global power pool.
+At the end of a robot's turn, if the robot yielded, unused bytecodes will return power back into the team's global power pool.

 Maps